Best Automated Screenshot Tool for Mac: Shotomatic vs Snagit vs CleanShot X

 A few things worth knowing before you set up your first automation workflow:

-- Check for DRM first — Some apps (Netflix, Disney+) block screen capture.
+- Check for DRM first: Some apps, including streaming services, may block screen capture.
 Test with a single screenshot before setting up a long session.

 Conclusion